MCD polls will be fought on garbage issue, will clean Delhi in 5 years if his AAP wins: Kejriwal | Politics

 - India

 Chief Minister Arvind Kejriwal visited the Ghazipur landfill site Thursday and said the upcoming MCD polls will be fought on garbage issue as he promised to clean Delhi in five years if his AAP wins the civic body election.
-Scores of BJP supporters staged a protest and raised slogans against Kejriwal.
-In turn, Aam Aadmi Party (AAP) workers also raised slogans against the saffron party.
+Ahead of Kejriwal's visit, drama ensued at the Ghazipur landfill site and roads leading to the area as scores of BJP supporters staged a protest, showed black flags and raised slogans against him.
+In turn, AAP workers also raised slogans against the BJP.
+Roads leading to the Delhi-Uttar Pradesh border near Ghazipur witnessed traffic jams because of protests by both parties.

-Addressing the media at the landfill site, Kejriwal alleged the BJP in its 15-year rule in Delhi's three erstwhile municipal corporations gave three garbage mountains and filled the entire city with garbage.
+Addressing the media at the landfill site, Kejriwal alleged the BJP in its 15-year rule in Delhi's three erstwhile municipal corporations gave three garbage mountains and filled the entire city with waste.

 ''Ghazipur garbage mound is the mountain of BJP's bad deeds and corruption in civic bodies.
 The MCD poll will be fought on the issue of garbage.